tiagocbarbosa/flexblog_app/README.md

 ### Characteristics
 * It is responsive.
 * The navbar nav links redirects the page to the About, Products, Price and Contact sections.
-* The form submission and the "a" HTML tags will send the user to my GitHub profile.
+* The form submission and the "a" HTML tags will send the user to my LinkedIn profile.

 ------